cyberfolk/BFC_Web_Dev/README.md

 # html-css Basics
+**Initial commit**: 20/11/22

+**Tecnologie:** HTML e CSS

-Repo that contains the exercises of the "Boolean Fundamentals Camp" and other initial exercises.
+:baby_chick:	 This Repo contains exercises from the "Boolean Fundamentals Camp" and other initial exercises.